 In hydro plants are grown in an inert medium such as perlite or

-pebbles, and a water and nutrient
+pebbles, and a water and nutrient solution provides the

 plants with all the nutrients they need.
 This soil-less method of